krypdoh/TCKR/README.md

     python TCKR/TCKR.py
     ```

-On first launch, you will be prompted for your [Finnhub API key](https://finnhub.io/).
+You will need to enter in your [Finnhub API key](https://finnhub.io/) in Settings if you have stock tickers in Manage Stocks.

 ---